epfl-ada/ada-2023-project-datababes/README.md

 ### Dictionary analysis
 The dictionary analysis allows us to see what words are used in each month to describe a beer.
 Paired with the sentiment analysis we can then conclude from this what aspects of the beer are more valued depending on the month.

+### Clustering
+Use clustering to group keywords that describe the same beer characteristics once we have extracted those keywords from the user reviews.

 ### Sentiment analysis
 By using sentiment analysis we can map reviews and potentially also words from the dictionaries we use to a positive-negative sentiment scale, which allows us to verify and better understand the reviews themselves.